RubendeBruin/WaveDave/README.md

 Internally all data is treated as UTC.

-When plotting or reporting, the time is shifted with the amount of hours specified in `report_timezone_UTC_plus`.
+When reading data  from an external source that is not in UTC then first of all try to convince the supplier to deliver the data in UTC.
+If that doesn't work try harder.
+If that still doesn't work then switch to a different supplier.
+If all this fails then supply the conversion to utc to the method that creates the datasource.

+The timezone is only applied at the end of the pipeline when the date is converted to something immutable such as a table or a graph.
+At that time the time-zone is applied by shifting with the amount of hours specified in `report_timezone_UTC_plus` which can be defined at `Settings` level (global) or per   graph.

+### Exception

+`Events` are defined in the local timezone.

 ## Date formats